 - Symptom categories of multiple sclerosis

 - Diagnosing multiple sclerosis

 The Multiple Sclerosis Program offers a team of specialists who diligently work together to provide the best care possible.
 This dedicated team, led by physicians who are specialists in MS, review the needs of each individual and establish a plan of care based on those needs.

-Currently there is no cure for MS, however all the health services which may be necessary for an individual living with MS are readily available at The Nebraska Medical Center.
+Currently there is no cure for MS, however all the health services which may be necessary for an individual living with MS are readily available at Nebraska Medicine.
 Studies show that early treatment with disease-modifying therapies are crucial in delaying the development of disabilities.
 The team offers expert knowledge of the medications used to delay progression of the disease and to manage relapses or flare-ups of the disease.
 When needed, assistance from a variety of specialty areas is coordinated to manage symptoms and make the best quality of life possible.

 - Primary Care Physician

 - For routine health maintenance as well as care for other chronic and acute medical illnesses, the patient’s primary care physician will take the lead.
 The primary care physician serves as the first contact for any health problems that arise and that are not clearly related to MS.

 - Mid-level Providers and Multiple Sclerosis Medical Director